baylearn-org/www/welcome.md

 ### Registration

-Registration is not yet open.
-Please check back...
+Registration is now open.
+Please [Register Online](https://baylearn2022.splashthat.com/) to attend BayLearn 2022.

 Registration for BayLearn is *free* and on a *first come first serve basis.*